mouad-P7/web-project-2023-2024/README.md

 ## INSTALATION

-- Create a database called: database
+- Create a database called: database_1
 - Import the file: sql/database.sql
 - Start Apache and MySQL.
 - If you want to upload your own photos, add them in images folder.